seiichiro0185/tbeam-ttnmapper/README.md

 - TinyGPSPlus
 - U8g2

 Please Insert your Network / Application Keys and Device ID from the TTN-Console into include/config.h before flashing, it will not work without.
+An example of config.h you find in /include/config.sample

+Also in config.h you can activate a quickfix if you have Board Revision 1.1.
+Button and GPS Serial is different on this board.
+GPS won't work if the serial pins are wrong.

 ## License